Dr. Mark Renneker: Emerging Trends in Cancer

 Navigating cancer can be overwhelming.
 You may be facing unfamiliar terms, multiple treatment choices, and difficult decisions.
 In recent years, artificial intelligence, or AI, has been getting a lot of buzz as a revolutionary new technology.
 AI can help you make sense of it all—but it’s important to use it wisely and with caution.
 At CancerChoices we are watching the development of AI closely to best understand how it can be positively used, and where it is still weak.

 .
-First published on : May 15 2025How to Evaluate Trustworthiness of Websites on Complementary Cancer Therapies
+Last modified on : Oct 24 2025How to Evaluate Trustworthiness of Websites on Complementary Cancer Therapies

 How can you tell the sites with supportable claims from those that are less trustworthy?